 The result?
 A massive influx of claims from passengers who have suffered a flight delay of 3 hours or more.

 The Which?
-Report estimated that there are 900,000 potential flight delay compensation claimants each and every year in the UK but well over 500,000 of them never make a claim.
+Report estimated that there are 900,000 potential flight delay claimants each and every year in the UK, but well over 500,000 of them never make a claim.
 That is a potential £150m a year in compensation which people are not claiming based on an average claim of £300.
 If your flight is over 3,500km then you can claim up to £545 in compensation based on exchange rates!
 The Which?
 Report also confirmed the current law says that you can claim for flights you took up to 6 years ago.
-So that is over 3 million potential claims?that are currently not being made, which could qualify for flight delay compensation.
-Three million claims represents over £900 million in flight delay compensation that has not been claimed in the last 6 years.
+So that is over 3 million potential claims that are currently not being made, which could qualify for flight compensation.
+Three million claims represents over £900 million in compensation that has not been claimed in the last 6 years.